How to Choose the Right Vendor for Custom Software Development

 Unlike the common conception, data migration isn’t a simple task and treating it as an afterthought can be costly for businesses.
 Application migrations are complex in nature as applications interact with each other on many levels and have their own data models.
 By design, they are not built to be portable.
 Hence, a middleware is often required to make application migrations successful.
 Make sure that your software vendor has a data migration strategy which covers all these aspects.

-It is often seen that application development in enterprises is carried out without the involvement of internal IT and security teams.
+It is often seen that enterprises mobility solutions is carried out without the involvement of internal IT and security teams.
 These teams are then tasked to ensure that there isn’t any security outage when the newly developed applications are deployed.
 However, traditional solutions for vulnerability and application scanning may take up to an entire day to complete a scan depending on the complexity of the application.
 Code review tools aren’t any faster.
 All this can significantly overburden your internal IT and security teams.
 Even with Web Application Firewalls, security continues to be a major concern for enterprises developing new software code on daily basis.

 This means that the app development company you select should have set-up security measures at various levels of their development facility that will include physical security, networking, database security and ad hoc security procedures for any specific project requirement.
-When engaging with a 3rd party application development vendor, you must evaluate the processes put in place by the vendor to ensure the security of all personally identifiable information (PII) or other critical data which might be exposed to the vendor during the outsourcing engagement.
+When engaging with a third party iPhone application development vendor, you must evaluate the processes put in place by the vendor to ensure the security of all personally identifiable information (PII) or other critical data which might be exposed to the vendor during the outsourcing engagement.

 Management of Intellectual Property